ACE x firstdraft Short-term Residency

 – Profiling and promotion opportunities through ACE

-One short-term space available
+One short-term space available via an open call-out each year.

 Eligibility